feliperost/connections/README.md

 - The user must be able to select and de-select words.
 - We need to limit to a maxixum of 4 selected words.
 - We need to create a button that shuffles and scrambles again the displayed words (rearranging the words may help the player).
-- If the words submitted are from the same group, they are moved to a state of locked non-interactable words, which displays the correct words so far. when all 4 groups are found and there are no more words to be selected, the game ends and the player wins.
+- If the words submitted are from the same group, they are moved to a state of locked non-interactable words, which displays the correct words so far.
+Each group has a corresponding color.
+- When all 4 groups are found and there are no more words to be selected, the game ends and the player wins.
 - If the words selected and submitted are NOT from the same group, the user makes a mistake, and loses 1 'life'.
 - We need to display how many mistakes remaining the player have, which may change as the game goes on.
 - If there are no more mistakes remaining, the game is over, and the correct solution is displayed.